 Applicants who are selected to participate at the Summer School of Science have to pay a fee before the School starts (details about payment methods will be provided after selection process is completed).
 The fee covers accommodation, food and excursion costs.
 Students have to cover their own travel expenses.

 The fees in the year 2018 are:

 Category I: for participants coming from Bulgaria, Croatia, Czech Republic, Estonia, FYR Macedonia, Greece, Hungary, Latvia, Lithuania, Poland, Portugal, Serbia, Slovakia, Romania, or Turkey.

 Category II: for participants coming from Austria, Belgium, Cyprus, Denmark, Finland, France, Germany, Iceland, Ireland, Italy, Malta, Netherlands, Slovenia, Spain, Sweden, United Kingdom or non-European countries.

 For currency conversions please click here.

 The fee for participants in higher categories reflects the real economic cost of the participation.
 Thanks to our sponsors, we have managed to reduce one part of the fees in year 2018: those for participants coming from Category I (lower income) countries.
 However, we are constantly working to find new sponsors in order to further reduce the fee for all participants.
 If we succeed we will announce new, reduced fee amounts on this website prior to the beginning of the camp.
 Also, please note that we function inside a non-profit organization and all our mentors work pro bono, so we do not run a profit on the School.
 We invite all interested donors to contact us.

 To help pay the fee, we encourage students to find a sponsor (your school, town or a company; international applicants can also try their embassy).
 There are several scholarships available each year.
 Students from category I (lower income countries) have the priority.
 Please see the text below for more information.

-All applicants can apply for a scholarship, in which case you don't have to pay the fee.
-To qualify, you must include a separate letter in your application, explaining your economic situation.
+Every applicant can apply for a scholarship, in which case you don't have to pay the fee.
+To qualify, you must include a separate letter in your application, explaining the economic situation of your family.
 This year we are able to give several scholarships to students who need them the most.
 A few scholarships are provided by the Socitey for Out-of-Frame Education.